The Gyuto Knife: Master the Japanese Chef's Knife

 A gyuto knife is the Japanese version of the Western chef's knife.
 It's an all-purpose blade for slicing, dicing, and chopping.
 The name translates to "cow sword" in Japanese, from when these knives were first used for cutting beef, though now they handle everything from vegetables to fish.

 The gyuto has a thinner blade, harder steel, and sharper edge angle than Western chef knives.
 It cuts with less resistance, holds its edge longer, and gives you better control for delicate work.
+If you want to understand what sets Japanese chef knives apart from their Western counterparts, the gyuto is the best place to start.

 What makes a gyuto knife different from a Western chef's knife?